Health Systems Administration

 IELTS: A minimum score of 7.5 from the International English Language Testing System.
 IELTS Information: http://www.ielts.org

 - Forty-two credit hours

-For more information on degree requirements, please visit the department website.
+For more information on degree requirements, please visit the Health Systems Administration program website.